- Earn an average of £15 per hour

-- Learn to surf and go sand boarding in Port Stephens, see the dolphins on a private cruise, and get up close to wild kangaroos and koalas
+- Learn to surf and go sand boarding, see dolphins, and get up close to wild kangaroos and koalas

-- Receive expert help to get you into work and brilliant ongoing job support and advice for up to 12 months
+- Receive expert help and brilliant ongoing job support and advice for up to 12 months

-- Live and work abroad and gain valuable life experience that’ll make you a standout candidate for future job opportunities
+- Gain valuable life experience that’ll make you a standout candidate for future job opportunities

-If getting paid whilst travelling around one of the most beautiful and diverse countries in the world is your idea of the ultimate gap adventure, then you've come to the right place.
 Our Paid Work in Australia programme is designed to give you a fun introduction to Australia as well as arm you with the tools and knowledge you'll need to make your experience the very best it can be.
-Following a personal meet and greet from Sydney Airport, you'll spend your first nine days in Sydney and Port Stephens where, as well as going jet boating, learning to surf, sand boarding, and cruising alongside dolphins, you'll get the lowdown on all the practical stuff, from setting up bank accounts to signing up to our huge jobs database and preparing for interviews; our expert team will offer you all the help and advice you'll need to bag yourself that all-important job, and will continue to offer their support throughout your time in Australia.
-Add a group of awesome new friends to the mix and you really have got the ultimate gap year experience.
+Following a personal meet and greet from Sydney Airport, you'll spend your first nine days going jet boating, learning to surf, sand boarding, and cruising alongside dolphins, you'll get the lowdown on all the practical stuff, from setting up bank accounts to signing up to our huge jobs database and preparing for interviews; our expert team will offer you all the help and advice you'll need to bag yourself that all-important job, and will continue to offer their support throughout your time in Australia.

 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!